 Disruptions at the FDA and other agencies may also slow the time necessary for new drugs to be reviewed and/or approved by necessary government agencies, which would adversely affect our business.
 For example, over the last several years, including beginning on December 22, 2018, the U.S. government has shut down several times and certain regulatory agencies, such as the FDA and the SEC, have had to furlough critical FDA, SEC and other government employees and stop critical activities.
-In response to the COVID-19 pandemic, the FDA recently announced that it will continue to postpone domestic and foreign routine surveillance inspections due to COVID-19.
-While the FDA indicated that it will consider alternative methods for inspections and could exercise discretion on a case-by-case basis to approve products based on a desk review, if a prolonged government shutdown occurs, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
-Further, future government shutdowns could potentially impact our ability to access the public markets and obtain necessary capital in order to properly capitalize and continue our operations.
+In response to the COVID-19 pandemic, in 2020, the FDA had announced that it will continue to postpone domestic and foreign routine surveillance inspections due to COVID-19.
+According to FDA's 2021 guidance on manufacturing, supply chain, and drug and biological product inspections during COVID-19 public health emergency, FDA indicated that it intends to continue using other tools and approaches where possible for pre-approval inspections, and that it will continue to conduct "mission-critical" inspections on a case-by-case basis, or, where possible to do so safely, resume prioritized domestic inspections, such as pre-approval and surveillance inspections.
+If a prolonged government shutdown occurs, or if the government experiences a protracted backlog of inspections and regulatory review, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
+Further, future government shutdowns, delays, or prioritization policies could potentially impact our ability to access the public markets and obtain necessary capital in order to properly capitalize and continue our operations.